 frozen pizza with cheese

 It is crucial, therefore, to thoroughly cook frozen pizzas according to package instructions.
 Most frozen pizzas contain cheese, processed meat like pepperoni, and fresh vegetables like bell pepper or tomato.
-These ingredients will fully cook if you follow package instructions.
+These raw ingredients will fully cook if you follow package instructions.

 In France, the Buitoni brand Fraîch’Up pizza was reported to be contaminated with shiga toxin-producing E. coli O26 (STEC).
 All pizzas sold since June 2021, with expiration dates from June 1, 2022, to March 31, 2023, were recalled.